Advay-Parab/Chatgpt-clone/README.md

 3. Implement changes with tests
 4. Submit pull request with description

-## License and Usage

-This project is available under the MIT License.
-See LICENSE file for complete terms and conditions.

 ## Support and Contact

 For technical support or questions: